 The Warship and Workhorse of the Athenian Empire

-The trireme, τριήρης in ancient Greek, was the formidable warship that hamstrung the second Persian invasion of Greece and changed the course of European history.
-It helped Athens build an empire and the wealth needed to sustain a civilization whose arts, monuments, and institutions sowed the seeds of Western culture.
-Yet, no shipwrecks of triremes have ever been found, and scholars debated whether a ship with three stacked banks of oars was even physically possible.
+The trireme, or τριήρης in ancient Greek, was the formidable warship that hamstrung the second Persian invasion of Greece and changed the course of European history.
+It helped Athens build an empire and to secure the wealth needed to sustain a civilization whose arts, monuments, and institutions sowed the seeds of Western culture.
+Strangely, no shipwrecks of triremes have ever been found, and scholars debated whether a ship with three stacked banks of oars was even physically possible.

 Glimpses of the Trireme Olympias in Action

 The Olympias was the brainchild of classicist John Morrison, who first proposed a method by which vertical banks of rowers could row without snarling oars.
 Teaming up with retired Chief Naval Architect of the UK Ministry of Defense John Coates, they formed the Trireme Trust in 1982 to test Morrison's hypothesis.
 Coates drew up plans based on Morrison's research.
 Eventually the Greek Ministry of Tourism and the Hellenic Navy signed on to build and conduct sea trials on the Olympias.